 Les McKeown, an immensely experienced businessman, and consultant uses case studies and industry insights to share the path of growth to aspiring entrepreneurs.
 He details that the path to success is in part related to market positioning and analyzing management strategies.

 3. The New Rules of Work: The Modern Playbook for Navigating Your Career Job, and Waking Up Excited for Work Every Day by Alexandra Cavoulacos and Kathryn Minshew

-Alexandra Cavoulacos and Kathryn Minshew, two co-founders of the popular career coaching company the Muse, developed a definite guide to achieving success in a constantly changing work environment.
+Alexandra Cavoulacos and Kathryn Minshew, two co-founders of the popular career coaching company Muse, developed a definite guide to achieving success in a constantly changing work environment.
 They combine quick tips and exercises to show readers how you can establish your company’s core values and maintain a competitive advantage.

 4. The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change by Stephen R. Covey

 This is a classic professional development book.
 In it, Covey details how to achieve one’s goals by applying seven basic principles of character and work ethic.
 He calls these concepts ‘true north’ principles and details these ideas through habit building and becoming less dependent, yet more collaborative.